shenef/Boktai-Speedrunning/src/shinbok/any.md

 - Push the first block once in ↗️ & ↖️ directions.
 - Push the second block ↗️ once & open the green chest to get the ![icon][earth_lens] Earth Lens.

+Go back, kill the 2 purple slimes on the right with ![icon][estoc]
+Estoc again _(880 => 913 EXP)_.
+_Killing both slimes twice gives enough EXP to reach lvl 10 earlier but most importantly it also gives TRC which will help for the Hresvelgr quick kill._

-Go back, equip ![icon][earth_lens] Earth Lens & ![icon][fighter_frame] Fighter Frame.
+Equip ![icon][earth_lens] Earth Lens & ![icon][fighter_frame] Fighter Frame.
-Grow the first plan, then alternate between the other 2 plans.
+Once back to the first room, grow the first plant, then alternate between the other 2 plans.
 Start with the left one because the right one will end the mission once fully grown.

 Open the green chest on the left to get ![icon][dragoon_frame] Dragoon Frame, then proceed in the ↗️ direction.
 ![](./assets/images/ancient_tree_dragoon_frame.webp)